amosproj/amos2025ss02-building-documentation-management-system/README.md

 ## Getting Started
 1. Clone the repository
 2. Follow setup instructions in each service directory
-3. Use `docker-compose up` to start all services
+3. Use `docker-compose up` inside BitAndBeam, to start all services

 ## Contributing
 - Please see `CONTRIBUTING.md` (to be added)